-Gypsy Roma and Traveller History and Culture
+Romani (Gypsy), Roma and Irish Traveller History and Culture

-Gypsy Roma and Traveller people belong to minority ethnic groups that have contributed to British society for centuries.
+Romani (Gypsy), Roma and Irish Traveller people belong to minority ethnic groups that have contributed to British society for centuries.
 Their distinctive way of life and traditions manifest themselves in nomadism, the centrality of their extended family, unique languages and entrepreneurial economy.
 It is reported that there are around 300,000 Travellers in the UK and they are one of the most disadvantaged groups.
 The real population may be different as some members of these communities do not participate in the census.

 Irish Travellers and Romany Gypsies